With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSamaritan Regional Mental Health Inpatient Program is a mental health treatment center in Corvallis, Oregon, located at 3509 Nw Samaritan Drive, part of the 97330 zip code.
 Samaritan Regional Mental Health Inpatient Program provides hospital inpatient treatment.
-Samaritan Regional Mental Health Inpatient Program also offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Samaritan Regional Mental Health Inpatient Program also provides case management, family psychoeducation and housing services.
+Samaritan Regional Mental Health Inpatient Program also offers activity therapy, dialectical behavior therapy and group therapy to adults, seniors 65 or older and young adults.
+Samaritan Regional Mental Health Inpatient Program also provides suicide prevention services, case management and family psychoeducation.

 Learn MoreNorthwest Human Services West Salem Clinic Mental Health is a mental health clinic in Salem, OR, located at 1245 Edgewater Street Nw, 97304 zip code area.
 Northwest Human Services West Salem Clinic Mental Health provides outpatient treatment.
-Northwest Human Services West Salem Clinic Mental Health offers couples/family therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
-Northwest Human Services West Salem Clinic Mental Health also supports people with PTSD, people with trauma and LGBT.
+Northwest Human Services West Salem Clinic Mental Health offers group therapy, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+Northwest Human Services West Salem Clinic Mental Health also supports people with serious mental illness, people with trauma and LGBT.
 Additional services offered at Northwest Human Services West Salem Clinic Mental Health include case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.